raganwald/raganwald.github.com/_posts/2019-02-14-i-love-programming-and-programmers.md

 ### an object-oriented deterministic pushdown automaton

-Let's begin by writing a recognizer for the "even-length binary palindrome" problem.
+We will now use this approach to write a recognizer for the "even-length binary palindrome" problem.
 We'll use the same general idea as our `NestedParentheses` language, but we'll make four changes:

 - We only need one state;
 - Our state method will be a generator;